The Light of Seven Matchsticks: History

 From around 2018 into the 2020s, the bar was managed by P.J.
 Ford, who created a frequently changing menu with inventive ingredients.
 He was highlighted as one of nine Columbus-area "tastemakers" by Columbus Monthly for his work at the bar.
 He introduced non-alcoholic cocktails to the bar in summer 2019, including "Al Green Tea": olive oil-washed sundew green tea, lemon juice, orange marmalade syrup, cardamom bitters, and egg white, served in a coupe glass.

 The bar was positively reviewed in a Columbus Monthly feature in 2019.
 The magazine wrote that "the establishment blends sophistication, whimsy and a love of literature in a manner that can seem a little precious, but is a lot of fun."
 At this time, the bar was popular enough that a two-hour limit was imposed for guests at tables.

 During the COVID-19 pandemic, Natalie's began a policy to require proof of a negative COVID-19 test or a COVID-19 vaccine.
 The policy applied to both Natalie's locations as well as the Light of Seven Matchsticks.
 The Worthington locations saw protesters outside in mid-August, denouncing the vaccine mandate.

 In September 2022, the owners of the bar and upstairs restaurant announced the closure of both spaces; the bar closed on September 18 of that year.
 The bar's general manager, P.J.
 Ford, became general manager of another craft cocktail bar in the area, Law Bird.
 The businesses were put up for sale; its owners stated the sale was made in order to pool resources into the larger Natalie's location in Grandview, another Columbus suburb.
 There the business owners hope to create a new bar concept with the hope to draw similar guests.
 The bar will continue to hold private events until the sale takes place.

+In July 2023, the bar's staff announced they would host a single-night popup at the Bottle Shop, a similarly quirky bar in Columbus.
+The popup event on July 24, 2023, is to include foods and drinks formerly on the Light of Seven Matchsticks' menu in addition to new creations, listed on menus hidden in antique books as the bar once used.